matthewjmiller/mattmiller/CV.md

 ### College of the Ozarks

+Associate Professor of English, 2024-present.

+Interim Director of the Writing Center, 2024.

-Assistant Professor of English, 2018-present.
+Assistant Professor of English, 2018-2024.

 ### Saint Louis University

 Adjunct Instructor in Professional Writing, 2018.

 Graduate Instructor in English, 2010-2014.

 ## Publications